merkaliser/scilla-vanilla/Randao/Readme.md

 three phases:

 ##### Add Compaign
-Set/reset the compaign using `setCompaign`.
-Compaign can be reset if in any of 2 conditions is true:
+Set the compaign using `setCompaign`.
+Parallel Compaigns can run through.
+CompaignID should be unique number.
-1. total reward no. = total reveal no. (no. of reveals in second phase are equal to no. of people rewarded in third phase).
-2. aliveTime is over for compaign. (timeline to collect reward is over).

 ##### The first phase (commit phase): collecting valid sha3(s)
 Anyone who want to participate in the random number generation needs to